junxiangli31415926/Meditation/README.md

-## Metta: loving kindness
+## DeepThink

-> Metta is a simple meditation web application based on react.
+> DeepThink is a simple meditation web application based on react.

 ### Live demo